opa-stack/opa-stack.github.io/api/plugin-system.md

 * `PLUGIN_BLACKLIST_LIST` (default: ""): List of blacklisted plugins to not load.
 * `PLUGIN_BLACKLIST_RE` (default: ""): Regex of blacklisted plugins to not load.

+The default settings means that **ALL** available plugins (in the paths) will be loaded by default.
+Which might be just what you want.

 ::: tip
 All matchers will match against the plugin-path, and the module-name.
 Example-paths it will need to match against